frostsergei/MSE-2023-msm-opc_ua-20/README.md

 # LogikaUI

-Note: you need to setup postgresql server and configure credentials for connection in project files (ViewModels/DevicesViewModel.cs)
+Note: you need to setup postgresql server and configure db client credentials in project files (/DbConnection.cs)